 CHE 120 v.
-130: CHE 120 is a slower paced lecture designed for students that do not have a solid Chem knowledge base right now.
+130: These are the options for Gen Chem 1 lecture.
+You take 1 of those, along with CHE 131 lab.
+CHE 120 is a slower paced lecture designed for students that do not have a solid Chem knowledge base right now.
 It spends more time on mastering concepts and problem-solving skills, which means it's a 5 credit hours class that meets about 2 more hours/week than do the other lectures which are 3 credit hour classes.
 CHE 130 goes at a regular pace and is for students that are assumed to have some knowledge of Chem, and have passed a high school or college Chem class in the past 2 years.
 So based on that, you should have an idea of which Chem sounds more appropriate for you, but can ultimately let the placement exam confirm for us.
 Chemistry labs will always be 1 credit.
 So if taking CHE 120 and 131, that will be 6 total credit hours, but all other Chem lectures and labs after that will be 4 total credit hours.